Lembas-Modding-Team/pvp-mode/README.md

 # pvp-mode
-A Minecraft mod that allows players to enable/disable PvP for only themselves.
+A Minecraft mod that allows players to enable/disable PvP individually.

-ATTENTION: 1.3.0 is in BETA, so don't expect it to work properly yet.
+ATTENTION: The mod is in BETA, and there are bugs that are being worked on.

 REQUIREMENTS:
 Minecraft 1.7.10